lmcrean/documentations/readme.md

 ## 2.1.
 Strategy plane

-The user stories are organised by EPICS.
-They can be summarised here.
+### 2.1.1.
+User Stories

+The user stories are organised and reviewed with qualitative data.
+Initially the user stories were much broader but as the project grew in scale were eventually either

+- slimmed down into more abstract goals.
+- delegated into TRUE/FALSE testing so that the Agile Methodology could be more efficient.

 They were tested and debugged throughout the development process.

+User Stories

 https://docs.google.com/spreadsheets/d/1tii97g0Q4bVVvkrn_llrX8nOc_N2EyoOecOuMOEYFz0/edit?usp=sharing

 %%%%%%%%%%%%%%%%%%% INSERT SCREENSHOT %%%%%%%%%%%%%%%%%%%

+### 2.1.2.
+Agile Methodology

+The agile methodology was used to develop the project.
+The following user stories were prioritised and tested.

 ## 2.2.
 Scope plane
 Based on the user stories above, the following features were prioritised which you can see in the [features section](1-features) above.